plone/training/javascript/development-process.rst

 Try to include all your changes in one commit only, so that our commit history stays clean.

-Still, you can do many commits to not accidentally loose changes and still commit to the last commit by doing
+Still, you can do many commits to not accidentally lose changes and still commit to the last commit by doing

 .. code-block:: console